ambiguousname/jackbox-custom-content/Readme.md

 ### Important note if you've clicked "verify integrity of game files..."

 That means all your custom prompts have been removed from the game.
 To get your custom prompts back, you'll have to follow a couple of steps.
-1. Make a backup of custom_content.json
+1. Use the "Import/Reimport" option available in the menu
-2. Use the "Reset All Custom Content" option available in the menu.
+2. Select "custom_content.json" from the file browser.
-3. Use the import feature, and select the backup you made of custom_content.json.
+3. Import.

 ## Why does this program sometimes use weird names for each game?